nathiegi/Repo1/wish-grid/version-1-0/wish-grid-user-manual-v-1-0.md

 ## 1.1	Objective of the Document
 This document is intended to show how to use WishGrid application, that is how to create user suggestions and change the workflow of them.
 ## 1.2	Objective of the Software
-WishGgrid is a software in which people can make suggestions of a company service and the registered community can vote for that suggestion, so the company can have a feedback of their users.
+WishGrid is a software in which people can make suggestions of a company service and the registered community can vote for that suggestion, so the company can have a feedback of their users.
 ## 1.3.
 Main Functions
 Among main functionalities we have:
 * Creation of suggestions.